-You can show some simple support by:
+You can show your support by:

 - Sharing your story on our Ai-Media Facebook page about your good or bad experiences of Deaf awareness;

-- Attending events and activities held by your local Deaf society or association - for example if you're in Australia, the Deaf Australia has a number of events on;
+- Attending events and activities held by your local Deaf society or association - for example if you're in Australia, Deaf Australia has a number of events on;

 - Thinking about how your workplace, school or university can be more inclusive for Deaf and hard-of-hearing people – do you offer equal opportunities?
 Do you have sign language interpreters?
 Do you offer closed or real time captioning?